SujayGangan/SujayGangan/README.md

 - 👋 Hi, I’m @SujayGangan
-- 👀 I’m interested in C
+- 👀 I’m interested in C, JAVA, C++;
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning JAVA

 <!---
 SujayGangan/SujayGangan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.